-- Finalists will be required to attend an interview with the state selection committee and will also receive a complimentary ticket to their state event in July.
+- Finalists will be required to attend an interview with the state selection committee and will also receive a complimentary ticket to their state event in May or July.

 - State winners will be required to attend a national selection interview in Sydney and the annual NIBA Convention, where the overall winner is announced.

 - All costs for attendance are met by the sponsor including airfare, registration and accommodation.